-Another excellent technique when done properly is Reiki, but only if done correctly.
+5. Another excellent technique when done properly is Reiki, when done correctly.
 Never add to the technique and never circulate the energy back to yourself from a client.
-Because these two mistakes are easy to make, I donÕt recommend Reiki too much.

 Now let us examine some of the most popular methods of energy healing or, as it is sometimes called, energy medicine.

 EXAMPLES OF ENERGY HEALING METHODS

 There are thousands of energy healing methods.
 Space only permits a brief mention of a few of them.
 Some are household words such as prayer and meditation, while others are less well known.
-While many are Eastern in origin, a surprising number developed in the West.
+While many are Oriental in origin, a surprising number developed in the West.
 Let us begin with one that everyone is somewhat familiar with.

 Prayer.
 Praying, and singing chants are used in all religions as healing methods.
 Some call it spiritual healing, while others just call it laying on of hands or other terms.
 Prayer and some meditations are ways of concentrating the mind on an intent or outcome or desire that something be done, or healed or turned over to God or released, perhaps.